Waning Crescent on

 Lunation 371 / 1324

-The Moon is 25 days old.
-Earth's natural satellite is moving from the second to the final part of current synodic month.
+The Moon is 25 days old and navigating from the second to the final part of the current synodic month.
 This is lunation 371 of Meeus index or 1324 from Brown series.

 Synodic month length 29.55 days